nicesoul/Elvira-API/README.md

 ## Contact

-In case of any question, here is my contact [page](https://nicesoul.me/contact)
+In case of any question, please, refer to [documentation](https://nicesoul.github.io/Elvira-API/)

+Here is my contact [page](https://nicesoul.me/contact)

 If you want to check out other variations of this API, built by my groupmates, please, let me know - I will redirect you to the best ones.